 I’d go back to Holland in a heartbeat, except that a campground isn’t where I would stay.
 I’d probably try for a weekly or monthly rental and figure out how to stow the Alto during my stay.
 I don’t think I’d run out of things to do in that month, that’s how much is going on in Holland and the surrounding area.

-DELAWARE STATE PARK (OHIO STATE PARKS)
+HOLLAND STATE PARK (MICHIGAN STATE PARKS)

 - Two campgrounds, one across from Lake Macatawa and the other one right at the beach (shown below).